xarblu/portcache/README.md

 ## Build / Install

 As said - this is not entirely ready yet - if you still want to test it you can compile it with `cargo`:
+First clone the repo:

 ```
 $ git clone https://github.com/xarblu/portcache.git
 ```

+Then compile the binary.
+The `PORTAGE_PYTHON` variable is optional but recommended to lock the Python interpreter used to interact with Portage to a version in `sys-apps/portage PYTHON_TARGETS`.
+If not set it will default to `python3` which may fail to `import portage`.

 ```
-$ cargo build --release
+$ PORTAGE_PYTHON="python3.13" cargo build --release
 ```

 The resulting binary will be in `target/release/portcache`